Ahmad-Said/perso-finance/README.md

 ### Configuration

+To Override the default configuration,
+Copy const/const_gl_local.py.example to const/const_gl_local.py
-Copy const/const_gl.py.example to const/const_gl.py and fill in the required information.
+   and fill in the required information inherited from const/const_gl.py

 ### Extracting Bank Statements